khulnasoft-bot/github-actions-sandbox/docs/en/docs/deployment/docker.md

 Now that all the files are in place, let's build the container image.

 * Go to the project directory (in where your `Dockerfile` is, containing your `app` directory).
-* Build your FastAPI image:
+* Build your ReadyAPI image:

 <div class="termy">